elcajon-dev/addon-newt/README.md

 ![Project Maintenance][maintenance-shield]
 [![GitHub Activity][commits-shield]][commits]

-A tunneling client for Pangolin run on your Home Assistant instance
+A tunneling client for Pangolin running on your Home Assistant instance

 ## About

-[Newt](https://github.com/fosrl/newt) is a fully user space WireGuard tunnel client and TCP/UDP proxy, designed to securely expose private resources controlled by Pangolin.
+[Newt](https://github.com/fosrl/newt) is a fully user-space WireGuard tunnel client and TCP/UDP proxy, designed to securely expose private resources controlled by Pangolin.
 By using Newt, you don't need to manage complex WireGuard tunnels and NATing.

-Installing this add-on on your Home Assistant instance enables you to connect your Home Assistant and other local ressources to Pangolin.
+Installing this add-on on your Home Assistant instance enables you to connect your Home Assistant and other local resources to Pangolin.

 [:books: Read the full add-on documentation][docs]